 If no NDP Paging frame is received during the TWT, the TWT requester STA may transition to Doze state at the end of the Minimum Awake Duration for the TWT.
 If an NDP Paging frame is received, the TWT requester STA may transition to Doze state immediately after receiving the NDP Paging frame.

+If an TBD UL NDP Paging frame is received during the TWT, the TWT requester STA may transition to Doze state immediately after receiving the TBD UL NDP Paging frame, unless Min Sleep Duration was set to 0 and Action field set to 1 in the NDP Paging Response frame that successfully completed the NDP Paging setup.

-Upon reception of a NDP Paging frame with the P-ID field matching the value of the P-ID field in the NDP Paging Response, the NDP Paging Requester STA shall behave as follows:
+Upon reception of a NDP Paging frame or TBD UL NDP Paging with the P-ID field matching the value of the P-ID field in the NDP Paging Response, the NDP Paging Requester STA shall behave as follows:

-If the Action subfield is 0 the STA shall send a PS-Poll or uplink trigger frame addressed to the NDP Paging Responder
+If the Action subfield of the NDP Paging Response is 0: If the NDP Paging Requester STA is a non-AP STA it shall send a PS-Poll or uplink trigger frame addressed to the NDP Paging Responder If the NDP Paging Requester SAT is an AP, it shall send any frame that includes at least a TA field.

-If the Action subfield is 1, the STA shall be in the Awake state starting at a time indicated by the Min Sleep Duration field after the end of reception of the NDP Paging frame.
+If the Action subfield of the NDP Paging Response is 1, the STA shall be in the Awake state starting at a time indicated by the Min Sleep Duration field after the end of reception of the NDP Paging frame.
+The STA shall stay awake at least for the TBD duration before going back to sleep.

-If the Action subfield is 2, the STA shall be in the Awake state at the first TBTT that occurs after a time indicated by the Min Sleep Duration filed in the NDP Paging Response after the end of reception of the NDP Paging frame.
+If the Action subfield of the NDP Paging Response is 2, the STA shall be in the Awake state at the first TBTT that occurs after a time indicated by the Min Sleep Duration filed in the NDP Paging Response after the end of reception of the NDP Paging frame to receive the Beacon and may go back to sleep after its reception

-If the Action subfield is 3, the STA shall be in a the Awake state at the first DTIM that happens after a time indicated by the Min Sleep Duration field in the NDP Paging Response after the end of reception of the NDP Paging frame
+If the Action subfield of the NDP Paging Response is 3, the STA shall be in a the Awake state at the first DTIM that happens after a time indicated by the Min Sleep Duration field in the NDP Paging Response after the end of reception of the NDP Paging frame to receive the DTIM Beacon and may go back to sleep after its reception.

+If the NDP Paging Requester is an AP, values 2-7 (inclusive) of the Action subfield are reserved.

-A STA which has setup NDP Paging shall receive the Beacon or Short Beacon frame at the next TBTT if it receives an NDP Paging frame from the NDP Paging responding STA with a Check Beacon bit value that is different from the most recently received value.
+A STA which has setup NDP Paging shall wake at the next STBTT to attempt to receive the next expected Beacon or Short Beacon frame if it receives an NDP Paging frame from the NDP Paging responding STA with a Check Beacon bit value that is different from the most recently received value.